KoStard/HermesCLI/TASKS.md

 - Allow dropping context pieces.
 Likely they will need to have some IDs that we'll use.
 - Add a /ls command that will list what are the included context pieces.
 - Allow LLM to request additional context by writing commands
+- Move away from using Config objects when initialising the models.
+In case we allow changing models, this will create issues, as the actual config object is getting modified.
+In general, this is not great.